atomist/org-visualizer/README.md

 ### Run the web app

-Now start the server with `atomist start --local` to expose the visualizations.
+When the server is running with `atomist start --local`, you can see the visualizations.

 Go to [http://localhost:2866](http://localhost:2866).